SOGIE Equality Bill: 19th Congress

 In February 2023, senator Joel Villanueva, in a bid to block the SOGIE Bill, moved to revert the proposed legislation to the committee level he personally controlled, using some alleged letters from far-right religious groups who were against the SOGIE Bill as his primary reason.
 The move was highly criticized by the bill's sponsor, senator Risa Hontiveros, who stated that the Senate leadership previously assured her of their support for the bill's progress.
 On the same month, Rappler published an investigative report about an anti-SOGIE disinformation network wherein the online network had been spreading disinformation about the bill since 2019.

 In early June 2023, senator Joel Villanueva, in continuation of his attempts to block the debates on the SOGIE Bill, publicly announced that the bill, which has been snatched to his committee under his order back in February, was "not urgent", stating that he will not prioritize its passage.
 Senator Risa Hontiveros criticized Villanueva, calling his words as "sheer numbness".
 In protest to the bill's stagnation, two pride month events were held in June 2023 with the one held in Quezon City garnering an attendance of over 110,000 people and dubbed by the organizers as the "Largest Pride March in Southeast Asia".
 Various pride marches also occurred in key cities throughout the country's regions from Baguio City, Davao City, Iloilo City, Naga City, Angeles City, Cebu City, Cagayan de Oro City, and many more.

 In June 2024, over 200 organizations under The Equality Alliance signed an open letter urging President Marcos to certify the SOGIE equality bill as urgent.
 The proposed measure has been languishing in Congress for over two decades.
 However, President Marcos chose not to certify the bill and did not mention the plight of the LGBT community in his State of the Nation Address in July 2024.

 In June 2025, during the pride month celebrations, former Vice President Leni Robredo again called for the passage of the SOGIESC Bill.

-20th Congress
+Current efforts

 The SOGIE Equality bill is refiled in the 20th Congress by Senators Risa Hontiveros and Loren Legarda in July 2025.
+In the House, their version was filed by Akbayan representatives Chel Diokno, Perci Cendaña, and Dadah Kiram Ismula, as well as Mamamayang Liberal (ML) representative Leila de Lima.